-3 Theoretical Framework
+4 Theoretical Framework

 I advance two theoretical arguments.
-First, I contend that firms' responsiveness to stake-holder allegations of human rights or environmental violations is an important social responsibility metric, and that responding to such allegations is not costless.
-Second, I argue that private regulatory initiatives can increase firms' responsiveness through the mechanism of conferred legitimacy.
+First, I contend that firms' responsiveness to stake-holder allegations is an important ESG metric, and that responding to such allegations is not costless.
+Second, I argue that public-private governance initiatives can increase firms' responsiveness through the mechanism of conferred legitimacy.

-3.1 Responsiveness as Social Responsibility
+4.1 Responsiveness as ESG Performance Metric

 As employed here, responsiveness can be defined as the extent to which firms issue formal, public responses to non-salient allegations levied against them by nonstate actors.
 This definition captures three features that I argue are critical for a response to be considered socially responsible.
 First, the situation must be one in which the firm has the option to keep the alleged violation obscure via nonresponse.
-This means that responses to major scandals for which the firm is directly implicated (BP and the Deepwater Horizon oil spill of 2010, for example)4 are not incidents of responsiveness, as firms lack the option to keep such incidents quiet by ignoring them or responding privately.5 Second, the actor making the claim against the firm must lack the legal power to coerce the firm into responding to their allegations; corporate social responsibility is necessarily extralegal, so responses to allegations made by sovereign states cannot be considered examples of responsiveness.
+This means that responses to major scandals for which the firm is directly implicated (BP and the Deepwater Horizon oil spill of 2010, for example)6 are not incidents of responsiveness, as firms lack the option to keep such incidents quiet by ignoring them or responding privately.7 Second, the actor making the claim against the firm must lack the legal power to coerce the firm into responding to their allegations; responses to allegations made by sovereign states cannot be considered examples of responsiveness.
 Finally, responses must be public.
 Private responses are less costly for firms, as they do not raise public awareness of the issue, and thus are far more likely to be cheap talk than public responses.

-4See Weber (2010) for more details.
+6See Weber (2010) for more details.

-I offer two justifications for responsiveness as a meaningful measure of social performance.
+I offer two justifications for responsiveness as a meaningful measure of ESG performance.
 First, public responses to alleged violations have a platforming effect; by virtue of publicly acknowledging a claim, firms are necessarily communicating the content of the alleged violation to a wider audience than the claimant would otherwise be able to reach.
-Most of the claims in the BHRRC data are made by workers, labor unions, or small NGOs in developing countries, and these actors typically lack the ability to make their voices heard globally in the way that large multinationals can.
+Many of the claims in the BHRRC data are made by workers, labor unions, or small NGOs in developing countries, and these actors typically lack the ability to make their voices heard globally in the way that large multinationals can.
 By responding publicly (therefore, transparently) to these actors' allegations, even if they deny accountability for the alleged violation, firms make these claims more salient than they were before.